seaweedfs/seaweedfs-operator/README.md

       dir = "/data/filerldb2"
 ```

-For more examples, see the [examples directory](https://github.com/nnstd/seaweedfs-operator/wiki).
+For more examples, see the [wiki](https://github.com/nnstd/seaweedfs-operator/wiki).

 ## Development